tekumara/notes/dbt.md

 [dbt](http://getdbt.com/) makes it easy for data teams to version control and collaborate on data transformations.

-## git + CI/CD
+## Git + CI/CD

-Store dbt projects in a git repo which becomes the source of truth for all your tables.
-When combined with CI/CD this provides a workflow with approval via PR, testing in test schemas, and releases to production.
-This [example](https://github.com/randypitcherii/cloud_cost_monitoring) uses Github Actions.
+Store dbt projects in a git repo.
+This becomes the source of truth for all your tables.
+When combined with CI/CD this enables a workflow with approval via PR, tests in test schemas, and releases to production.
+See this [example](https://github.com/randypitcherii/cloud_cost_monitoring) which uses Github Actions.
 Every PR creates and deploys models into a new schema.
-Automated and exploratory tests run on sample data in the PR schema, before going to production ([video](https://www.youtube.com/watch?v=snp2hxxWgqk))
+Automated and exploratory tests run on sample data in the PR schema, before going to production ([video](https://www.youtube.com/watch?v=snp2hxxWgqk)).

 ## Features
 * models are the core concept in dbt.
 One model = one table.
 Every model is a SELECT statement.
-* [materialization strategies](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations) persist models in the warehouse:
+* dbt turns models into tables and views in a warehouse using one of these [materialization strategies](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations):
   * table - dropped and recreated
   * view - dropped and recreated
   * incremental - run on a subset of data
   * ephemeral - i.e. a CTE
-* models can reference other models and form a DAG
+* models can reference other models and form a DAG. dbt uses the DAG to execute models in the correct sequence.
 * metadata - models can have [tags](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/tags/) (e.g., PII, nightly) which can be referenced when running models or in the documentation
 * [documentation](https://blog.getdbt.com/using-dbt-docs/) shows model descriptions and DAG lineage (requires a host, e.g., S3)
 * [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) define source tables.
 You can rerun all models that depend on them, run tests to check their validity, and also check their freshness.